 | || |

-ADHD in children who are very bright can often cope at school by relying on their sheer intelligence.
-However, not only does their ADHD frequently go undiagnosed, their giftedness often goes undetected as well.
-These children can end up feeling extremely frustrated, bored and rarely end up working to their potential.
-They may be able to make it through elementary and even high school without too much trouble, but when good executive functioning skills are required at the post secondary level, they often crash and burn.
+Children with ADHD who are very bright can often cope at school by relying on their sheer intelligence however these children can end up feeling extremely frustrated, bored and rarely end up working to their potential.
+They may be able to function adequately in elementary and even high school without too much trouble, but when attention and executive functioning skills are in greater demand at the post-secondary level, they often crash and burn.

-These guidelines were produced to inform physicians on proper assessment procedures and good clinical practice.
-The guidelines are also an excellent source of information on the newest rating scales, and the latest scientific data on studies and new medication.
+If your physician is unfamiliar with ADHD they should access, the CADDRA Canadian ADHD Practice Guidelines at http://www.cdc.gov/ncbddd/adhd/diagnosis.html .
+These guidelines have been developed to educate physicians on proper assessment procedures and good clinical practice in treatment.
 These guidelines are geared for physicians and are not meant to be used for self-diagnosis or treatment.